Optimal transport for a novel event description at hadron colliders: Sliced Wasserstein distance

-Proton-proton collisions at a center-of-mass energy $\sqrt{\text{s}}=\text{14}$\,TeV are simulated employing the Pythia8.244 event generator~\cite{pythia8,Corke_2011} to obtain a realistic description of the collision products and proton fragments before any interaction with the detector.
-The Delphes3.4.3pre01 detector simulation~\cite{delphes} is then used to obtain reconstructed particles by combining the information from the various subdetectors.
-The layout of the detector geometry resembles the Phase-II upgrade of the CMS detector.
-The simulated physics processes include jets produced via the strong interaction of quantum chromodynamics (QCD); the production of a top quark-antiquark pair (\ttbar) where both W bosons decay leptonically; the vector boson fusion (VBF) production of a Higgs boson decaying into undetectable dark matter particles; and the production of a W boson in association with at least one jet (W$+$jets).
-The former three processes are used for training and inference, while the W$+$jets process is used to quantify the robustness of the algorithm.
+We simulate proton collisions at a center-of-mass energy $\sqrt{\text{s}}=\text{14}$\,TeV employing the Pythia v8.244 event generator~\cite{pythia8,Corke_2011}.
+The Delphes v3.4.3pre01 detector simulation~\cite{delphes} is used to obtain reconstructed particles with a detector layout resembling the Phase-II upgrade of the CMS detector.
+The simulated physics processes include jets produced via quantum chromodynamics (QCD); the production of a top quark-antiquark pair (\ttbar), where both W bosons decay leptonically; the vector boson fusion (VBF) production of a Higgs boson decaying into undetectable dark matter particles; the production of a heavy resonance ($\textrm{Z}^\prime$) decaying to \ttbar, where both W bosons decay hadronically; and the production of a W boson in association with at least one jet (W$+$jets).
+The former three processes are used for training and inference, while the $\textrm{Z}^\prime$ and W$+$jets processes are used to assess the performance on jet substructure and the robustness of the algorithm, respectively.

-Starting from the same simulated hard interaction process, we generate two event samples.
-The first one consists solely from contributions (i.e., particles) produced during the hard interaction process, whereas in the second event sample we overlay contributions from pileup.
-To match the conditions expected at the HL-LHC, the number of pileup interactions included follows a Poisson distribution with a mean of 140.
-This approach allows to compute the per-event SWD during the training of the algorithm comparing the same event with and without pileup.
+Starting from the same simulated hard interaction, we generate two event samples.
+The first one consists solely from particles produced during the hard interaction process.
+In the second sample, we add contributions from pileup before reconstructing the event.
+The number of pileup interactions follows a Poisson distribution with a mean of 140 to match HL-LHC conditions.